 - Charleston, W.Va.: 1 hour

 - Charlotte, N.C., and Pittsburgh: About 4 hours

 - Washington, D.C.: About 5 hours

-- SBR provides all program equipment and personal protective equipment like helmets, pads, PFDs etc. SBR provide tents as well as cots.
+- SBR provides all program equipment and personal protective equipment like helmets, pads, PFDs, etc. SBR provides tents as well as cots.
 For trek programs, participants should bring a sleeping pad for the trail or river as they don’t use cots while out on the trek.
-Find more details on equipment and links to a planning guide for each program at this link.
+Find more details on equipment and links to a planning guide for each program here.

 Support the BSA National High Adventure Base Camp Scholarship Fund